On topological Hochschild homology of the $K(1)$-local sphere

-In the 1980's, F. Waldhausen first suggested computing algebraic K-theory of connective versions of the localizations of the sphere spectrum appearing in the chromatic tower \cite{MR764579}.
-Recall that there are homology theories $E(n)$, depending on a positive integer $n$ and a prime $p$, called the Johnson-Wilson $E$-theories.
-Using Bousfield localization we can construct spectra $L_{E(n)}S_{(p)}$ which closely approximate the $p$-local sphere spectrum for large $n$ in the sense that the map
+In the 1980's, F. Waldhausen first suggested computing algebraic K-theory of connective and non-connective versions of the localizations of the sphere spectrum appearing in the chromatic tower as an approach to computing algebraic K-theory of the sphere spectrum \cite{MR764579}.
+There are homology theories $E(n)$, depending on a nonnegative integer $n$ and a prime $p$, called the Johnson-Wilson $E$-theories with coefficients $\mathbb{Z}_{(p)}[v_1,v_2,\ldots , v_{n-1},v_n^{\pm 1}]$.
+Using Bousfield localization one can construct spectra $L_{E(n)}S_{(p)}$ with maps $L_{E(n)}S_{(p)}\rightarrow L_{E(n-1)}S_{(p)}$ for each $n$.
+The homotopy limit gives a good approximation to the sphere spectrum in the sense that

-is a weak equivalence due to the chromatic convergence theorem of M. Hopkins and D. Ravenel \cite{rav2}.
-F. Waldhausen's idea was to use his localization theorem to understand the algebraic K-theory of the fibers of the maps
+is a weak equivalence due to the chromatic convergence theorem of M. Hopkins and D. Ravenel \cite[Thm.
+7.5.7]{rav2}.
+In the connective case, the limit is also known to converge after applying algebraic K-theory in the sense that the map

-and use an inductive argument to understand the whole tower.
-Unfortunately, Waldhausen's argument was based on the validity of the telescope conjecture relating the finite localizations $L_{E(n)}^fS_{(p)}$ to $L_{E(n)}S_{(p)}$, which is now believed to be false for $n>1$.
-However, using a Thomason-Trobaugh type localization theorem in nonconnective K-theory, B. Antieau, T. Barthel, and D. Gepner provide an identification of the fiber that does not rely on the telescope conjecture \cite{1412.4041}.

-It is also natural to ask if the chromatic convergence theorem holds after applying algebraic K-theory.
-J. McClure and R. Staffeldt showed that after taking connective covers the tower converges; i.e. the map